MatsHaby/Mediainstitutet/readme.md

 # Mediainstitutet - Front End Developer

-I'm currently a student at mediainstitutet in Sweden.
-Here i study the program: Front-End Developer [2020-12 - 2022-09]
+I'm currently a student at mediainstitutet in Sweden for Front-End Developer [2020-12 - 2022-09]

 ## Courses